protono/hello-algo/algos.md

 - A binary tree can be represented by an array, by arranging the node values and slots in the order of traversal, and implementing pointers according to the index mapping relationship between parent nodes and child nodes.
 - The layer-order traversal of the binary tree is a breadth-first search method, which embodies the hierarchical traversal method of "one circle and one circle outward", and is usually implemented through a queue.
 - Pre-order, in-order, and post-order traversals are all depth-first searches, which embody the backtracking traversal method of "going to the end, then going back and continuing", and are usually implemented using recursion.
-- A binary search tree is an efficient element lookup data structure, and its lookup, insertion, and deletion operations have a time complexity of $O(log\,n)$.
+- A binary search tree is an efficient element lookup data structure, and its lookup, insertion, and deletion operations have a time complexity of $O(log\ n)$.
 When the binary search tree degenerates into a linked list, the time complexity will be degraded to $O(n)$.
 - An AVL tree, also known as a balanced binary search tree, uses a rotation operation to ensure that the tree remains balanced after repeated insertions and deletions of nodes.
 - The rotation operations of the AVL tree include right rotation, left rotation, right rotation first and then left rotation, first left rotation and then right rotation.
 After a node is inserted or deleted, the AVL tree is rotated from bottom to top to bring the tree back into balance.

-2. Q & A
+#### 2. Q & A

 >**For a binary tree with only one node, is the height of the tree and the depth of the root node both $0$?**
 >Yes, because height and depth are usually defined as "amount of edge traveled".